-- 8.1.
-Contracts above the Public Contract Regulations threshold require specific information to be included with invitations to tender and such requirements must be followed.
-When inviting tenders for below threshold contracts, the Contract Manager/Ordering Officer shall, as a minimum, supply the Tenderers with: - An accurate specification or other description of the goods, materials works or services including copies of any relevant drawings or maps. - All tenderers invited to tender or quote must be issued with the same information at the same time and subject to the same conditions.
-Any supplementary information must be given on the same basis - The invitation to tender or to submit a quotation must state that the Authority is not bound to accept any quote or tender. - Instructions as to the manner in which any tender or quotation is to be submitted, including dates and times by which the tender must be returned. - All invitations to tender shall state that any tender received after the date and time stipulated in the invitation to tender may be rejected and not considered. - An outline of how any arithmetical errors discovered in the submitted tenders are to be dealt with.
-In particular, whether the overall price prevails over the rates of the tender or vice versa. - Details of the Authority's the terms and conditions of the contract that have been approved by the Head of Legal Services. - The invitation to tender must include a form of tender and instructions to tenderers including the requirement to complete a certificate relating to non-collusion - Details of any additional or supporting documents that are required such as those listed in Appendix A of this document (include Whistleblowing, Ethical Framework, etc.).
+- 8.1 Contracts above EU thresholds require specific information to be included with invitations to tender and such requirements must be followed.
+When inviting tenders for contracts below EU thresholds, the Contract Manager/Ordering Officer shall, as a minimum, supply the Tenderers with: - an accurate specification or other description of the goods, materials works or services including copies of any relevant drawings or maps; - all tenderers invited to tender or quote must be issued with the same information at the same time and subject to the same conditions.
+Any supplementary information must be given on the same basis; - the invitation to tender or to submit a quotation must state that the Authority is not bound to accept any quote or tender; - instructions as to the manner in which any tender or quotation is to be submitted, including dates and times by which the tender must be returned;

+- all invitations to tender shall state that any tender received after the date and time stipulated in the invitation to tender may be rejected and not considered; - an outline of how any arithmetical errors discovered in the submitted tenders are to be dealt with.
+In particular, whether the overall price prevails over the rates of the tender or vice versa; - details of the Authority's the terms and conditions of the contract that have been approved by the Head of Legal Services; - the invitation to tender must include a form of tender and instructions to tenderers including the requirement to complete a certificate relating to non-collusion; and - details of any additional or supporting documents that are required such as those listed in Appendix A of this document (include Whistleblowing, Ethical Framework, etc.).